The 10 best chocolate bars

 Fry’s Chocolate Cream

-It’s the confectionary equivalent to a PG Wodehouse story.
+It’s the confectionery equivalent to a PG Wodehouse story.
 Each of its seven sections of fondant filling are enrobed in a crisp dark chocolate, reminiscent of when sartorial elegance was part of everyday life.
 It actually feels like you’re waiting with your Man at the railway station, ready for a spot of shooting in the country.
 It’s one of the few chocolate bars which carries in its taste, the heritage the brand has.

 Galaxy Ripple